Back to Roborock Guides

 Common Causes

-• Router broadcasting 5GHz only
+• Router broadcasting 5GHz only (robot needs 2.4GHz)

 • WiFi password has special characters

-• Phone connected to different network than robot
+• Phone connected to a different network than the robot

-• Router using WPA3 security only
+• Router using WPA3-only security

-• Too far from router during setup
+• Too far from the router during setup

-• IoT device limit reached on router
+• IoT device limit reached on the router

 Most fixes happen in the first 3 steps.